Mesoamerican chronology: Colonial Period, 1521–1821

 A church on the top of the Cholula pyramid.

 With the destruction of the superstructure of the Aztec Empire in 1521, central Mexico was brought under the control of the Spanish Empire.
 Over the course of the succeeding decades, virtually all of Mesoamerica was brought under Spanish control, which resulted in a fairly uniform policies toward indigenous populations.
 Spaniards' established the fallen Aztec capital of Tenochtitlan as Mexico City, the seat of government for the Viceroyalty of New Spain.
 The great initial project for Spanish conquerors was converting the indigenous peoples to Christianity, the only permitted religion.
 This endeavor was undertaken by Franciscan, Dominican, and Augustinian friars immediately after conquest.
 Divvying up of the spoils of the war was of key interest to the Spanish conquerors.
 The major ongoing benefit to conquerors after the obvious material plunder was to appropriate the existing system of tribute and obligatory labor to the Spanish victors.

 This was done by the establishment of the encomienda, which awarded the tribute and labor from individual indigenous polities to particular Spanish conquerors.
 In that way, the economic and political arrangements at the level of the indigenous community were largely kept intact.
 The indigenous polity (altepetl) in the Nahua area, cah in the Maya region was the key to cultural survival of indigenous under Spanish rule, while at the same time also providing the structure for their economic exploitation.
 Spaniards classified all indigenous peoples as "Indians" (indios), a term that the indigenous peoples never embraced.
 They were classified legally as being under the jurisdiction of the República de Indios.
 They were legally separated from the República de Españoles, which comprised Europeans, Africans, and mixed-race castas.
 In general, indigenous communities in Mesoamerica kept much of their prehispanic social and political structures, with indigenous elites continuing to function as leaders in their communities.
 These elites acted as intermediaries with the Spanish crown, so long as they remained loyal.
-There were significant changes in Mesoamerican communities during the colonial era, but during the entire colonial period Mesoamericans were the largest single non-Hispanic group in the colonial Mexico, far larger than the entire Hispanic sphere.
+There were significant changes in Mesoamerican communities during the colonial era, but during the colonial period Mesoamericans were the single largest non-Hispanic group in Mexico, far larger than any other group.
 Although the Spanish colonial system imposed many changes on Mesoamerican peoples, they did not force the acquisition of Spanish and Mesoamerican languages continued to flourish to the present day.